 Special Notes for those with International Documents:

-We recognize that some institutions will take longer to send official transcripts than others.
-If you are concerned that the documents you have ordered from your international institution will not arrive at Brock University by the December 14, 2012 document submission deadline, you may bring your original copies to the Admissions Office and we will photocopy your documents and return the originals to you.
+If you are concerned that your international documents will not arrive by the deadline, you may bring your original copies to the Admissions Office and we will photocopy them and return the originals to you.
 THIS IS A TEMPORARY MEASURE ONLY.
-Original documents from the international institution must arrive in the Office of the Registrar, Admissions no later than January 25, 2013 or your file will be deemed incomplete.
+Original documents sent directly from the international institution must arrive in the Office of the Registrar, Admissions no later than the specified deadline.

 It is the applicants’ responsibility to ensure all of the information requested as outlined above is included with the documents submitted for photocopying.
 The individual photocopying your documents will not have the knowledge to confirm proper documentation.
-Additionally, due to the high volume of documents that arrive at the Admissions Office leading up to the December 14 document submission deadline date, it is impossible to verify if documents have arrived from the sending institution prior to this date.
-Please do not call or email to inquire if they have arrived.
-We will not be able to provide you with an answer.
+Additionally, due to the high volume of documents that arrive at the Admissions Office leading up to the submission deadline, please use your applicant portal at my.brocku.ca to confirm if we have received your documents.

-We also recognize there are individuals who will find it impossible to order a transcript directly from the institution, particularly in countries where active warfare or natural disasters have or are occurring.
+Some individuals will find it impossible to order a transcript directly from institutions where active warfare or natural disasters have or currently are occurring.
 In rare cases like this, the decision to allow applicants to bring their original documents to Brock for photocopying, and have admissibility determined using those documents, will be at the discretion of Admissions personnel.
-Exemptions to this policy are very rare and must be requested in writing prior to December 3, 2012.
+Exemptions to this policy are very rare and must be requested in writing prior to the submission deadline.
 Applicants should also be aware that standard policy in these cases is to attempt to verify documentation by contacting the institution that granted the degree.